-In this unit, we teach students that the part of the body affected by blindness is the eye, and that someone who is blind or has low vision can use a variety of useful techniques and assistive technology to be independent and to participate in activities of daily life such as getting dressed, reading, writing and getting around.
+This unit helps students understand that the part of the body affected by blindness or low vision is the eye, and that someone who is blind or has low vision can use a variety of useful techniques and assistive technology to be independent and to participate in activities of daily life.

-- Blindness and low vision are among the many traits that contribute to making a person the individual that he or she is.
+- Blindness or low vision are among the many traits that contribute to making a person the individual that he or she is.

 - Individuals can experience a broad spectrum of visual disabilities, from having some usable vision to extremely limited or no vision.

-- People with blindness and low vision make individual choices regarding mobility (sighted guide, cane, guide dog).
+- People with blindness or low vision make individual choices regarding mobility (sighted guide, cane, guide dog).

-- Technology is playing an increasingly important role in enabling people with blindness and low vision to do everyday tasks and to function more independently.
+- Technology is playing an increasingly important role in enabling people with blindness or low vision to do everyday tasks and to function more independently.

 Suggested reading – Two great books!